ellakoa/postcard-poem/content/posts/dew-pond.md

 ---
 title: Dew Pond
-description: What a lovely name ‘Dew Pond’ we found this dew pond by accident after we had left the track to take shelter under an old crab apple tree.
+description: What a lovely name ‘Dew Pond’ we found this Dew pond by accident after we had left the track to take shelter under an old crab apple tree.
 We weren't the only ones to seek shelter as we were soon joined by several New Forest ponies, who seemed a bit disgruntled to find us there and eyed us